Resource Guide

 What Is Spreadsheet Server?

-Spreadsheet Server is an Excel add-in developed by insightsoftware (formerly Global Software, Inc.) that creates a live, direct connection between Microsoft Excel and your ERP database.
-For Yardi Voyager users, this means pulling real-time general ledger balances, transaction details, and operational data directly into Excel cells: no exports, no manual data entry, no waiting for IT to build a report.
+Spreadsheet Server is an Excel add-in developed by insightsoftware (formerly Global Software, Inc.) that supports Excel-based reporting from ERP data.
+For Yardi Voyager users, this can mean refreshing general ledger balances, transaction details, and operational data directly in Excel without relying on static exports or one-off report requests.

 Origins and Ownership